 Why counts instead of TF-IDF

 LDA is a probabilistic generative model over words sampled from multinomial distributions, which means the math requires integer counts.
 TF-IDF values are real-valued weights, so they don’t fit the generative story.
-Using TF-IDF with LDA technically works but typically gives worse topics than raw counts.
+Using TF-IDF with LDA technically works, but typically gives worse topics than raw counts.

 Contrast with NMF, which is a matrix factorization objective with no distributional assumptions, so TF-IDF works well there.